Skip to navigation Skip to content

 Where the standard 20% rate of debt recovery is applied to a customer’s CCS entitlement, the debt recovery withholdings are applied automatically.
 These customers do not need to enter into a voluntary arrangement.

-Voluntary repayment arrangements for CCS debts do not prevent the 20% recovery rate for current CCS customers from being applied - see Child Care Subsidy (CCS) debts.
+Voluntary debt repayment arrangements for CCS debts do not stop the 20% recovery rate for current CCS customers from being applied - see Child Care Subsidy (CCS) debts.